GarciaInes/Scrum-Mastering/Daily/Antipatterns.md

 * Antidote: Get that muscle memory going!
 Same time, same place, for & by the team, max 15 mins alignment.

 ### Status Report
+When it misses the point of what a daily is about
 * Antidote: Back to basics, reafirm the aim and benefit WIIIFM (What is in it for me)

 ### Silos